-The Kunsthistorisches Institut in Florenz is committed – in line with the principles of equal opportunity at the Max Planck Society – to equality between women and men.
+The Kunsthistorisches Institut in Florenz is committed – in line with the principles of equal opportunities at the Max Planck Society – to equality between women and men.

-Key measures in this context include flexitime and a family-friendly environment, both of which form the basis of a good work-life balance, as well as career advancement programmes for (junior) female academics, which in the long term will increase the proportion of women in management and supervisory positions, too.
+Key measures include flexitime and a family-friendly environment, which form the basis of a good work-life balance, as well as career advancement programmes for (junior) female researchers, in order to increase the proportion of women in leading positions in the long term.

 Mentoring, Coaching and Advisory Services